 Furthermore, we should not reject papers because “this experiment has been done before”.
 This fallacy of novelty, ignores the long standing tradition in science of replication.
 New work that performs similar research and finds consistent (or even conflicting) results are of value to the community and to science in general, and should be considered on their own merits.

 When evaluating papers that run human-subjects studies it is important that the participant sample population be representative of the population for which the technology is being designed.
 For example, if the technology is being designed for a general population then the participant population should include equal gender representation and a wide range of ages.
-All papers with human-subject studies must report at a minimum demographic information including age, gender, and if possible race/ethnicity.
-Appropriate constructive critique and advice should be given to papers making general claims that do not use representative sample populations.
+All papers with human-subject studies must report at a minimum demographic information including age, gender, and every possible hint of social and diversity representation.
+If this is not the case, reviewers should not automatically reject the paper but instead provide appropriate constructive critique and advice regarding general claims that do not use representative sample populations.

 In addition, we want to encourage you to make use of conditionally accepting papers.
 In contrast to previous years, we would like to encourage the conditional acceptance of more papers and give authors the chance to polish their work in the revision cycle.
 If these conditions are not fulfilled, then the paper can (and should) be rejected at the end.

 And finally, to quote Ken Hinckley: “When in doubt, trust the literature to sort it out.“

 We are aware that a lot of researchers are still facing major challenges due to COVID-19 with regards to conducting research.
 In particular, in-person user evaluation currently remains impossible for most researchers.
 However, it is important to highlight that ISMAR is not lowering the publication standard.
 We encourage authors to consider alternative ways for validating their results and would like to ask the reviewers to do the same.
 For many works there are suitable alternative ways to demonstrate validity.